MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

     - **Object permissions**: Read, Edit, View All Records
     - **Field permissions**:
         - `SalesAgentResearchSummary`: Read Access, Edit Access

-### Company profile

-Allows you to enter the company profile details that will be used by the agent to generate insights.
-The company profile is used to provide context about your organization and helps the agent generate more relevant insights.
-Enter the following details:
-- **Company name**: The name of your company.
-- **Company URL**: The URL of your company website.
-- **Company offerings**: A brief description of the products or services your company offers.
-To add more offerings, select **Add** and enter the details.
-    > [!TIP]
-    > The names and descriptions of your offerings will be used by the agent to match leads with potential solutions they may be interested in.

 ## Deactivate the agent